Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 43-29-08 - Repealed by S.L.
 1997, ch 376, § 12.
 Certificate of qualification issued to applicants passing examination - Conclusiveness of certificate - Reexamination.

-1. A license issued to a veterinary technician under this chapter expires on December thirty-first.
+1. A veterinary technician license expires annually on December thirty-first.

 1. The board may issue a limited specialty license for the practice of that specialty in this state to a veterinarian, licensed in another state, who has passed a nationally recognized specialty board exam and who otherwise meets the qualifications to practice in this state.
 All limited specialty licenses regardless of when issued, expire on June thirtieth of each year and may be renewed in the discretion of the board.
 All veterinarians holding a limited specialty license are subject to this chapter during the term of the license.
 Fees for a limited specialty license are the same as for a regular license.